greyhats13/evermos-technical-test-infra/README.md

 5. Helm chart for deploying Redis and MySQL as Stateful Sets.
 Most of data layer deployment need persistency such as Redis, MySQL, MongoDB, Elasticsearch (ECK).
 I deployed Redis as stateful sets to the kubernetes cluster.

+# Terraform CI/CD with Atlantis:
+Configuring Terraform to automatically plan and apply after delivery team (developer) request for new services as belows.
+1. The delivery create service deployment from Terraform code example and adjust with their service name and specification.
+2. Delivery team then will